Student Rights and Responsibilities

 The Seattle Public Schools Student Rights and Responsibilities sets forth the rules and regulations of Seattle Public Schools regarding student behavior.

 It is created in compliance with the requirements of state law and is aligned with the Seattle Public Schools Strategic Plan.
-It references sections of the The regulations of executive branch agencies for Washington state.
-(WAC) that govern use of corrective responses (i.e., discipline, suspension, and expulsion) for any student by a school district.
+It references sections of the Washington Administrative Code (WAC) that govern use of corrective responses (i.e., discipline, suspension, and expulsion) for any student by a school district.

 Student Civic Engagement and Protest